sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

-[319](# "Algebraically, (v - a) ÷ b / 2 + 1 = t, where v is the unchanging velocity, and t the time.").
+319[^248] ÷ b / 2 + 1 = t, where v is the unchanging velocity, and t the time.").
 The unchanging velocity is diminished by the first term (of the velocities in series in arithmetical progression), and is (then) divided by the half of the common difference.
 On adding *one* (to the resulting quantity), the (required) time (of meeting) is arrived at.
 (Where two persons travel in opposite directions, each with a definite velocity), twice (the average distance to be covered by either of them) is the (whole) way (to be travelled).
 This when divided by the sum of their velocities gives rise to the time of (their) meeting.

+[^248]: "Algebraically, (v - a

 *An example in illustration thereof.*